Efficient and cost-effective review of proposed gifts of real estate interests to the University of Pennsylvania.

 Gift Credit

-Outright gifts of real estate interests will be counted for crediting purposes at their fair market value.
-The fair market value will be determined by a qualified appraisal provided by the donor.
-The University reserves the right to obtain its own appraisal in the absence of a donor appraisal, or if the donor appraisal is deemed unreasonable.
-The University reserves the right to adjust the gift credit to the net sale proceeds within three years of the gift date.
-For life income gifts, gift credit will be determined by the University’s policy for life income gifts, which allows a credit for the calculated charitable deduction of the gift.
+An outright gifts of a real estate interest will be counted for crediting purposes at fair market value.
+Fair market value will be determined by a qualified appraisal provided by the donor.
+The University may obtain its own appraisal in the absence of a donor appraisal, or for other reasons at its discretion.
+The University reserves the right to adjust gift credit to the net sale proceeds if the property is sold within three years of the gift date.
+For life income gifts, gift credit will be determined by the calculated charitable deduction for the gift.

 Receipts

-Receipts issued by the University’s Treasurer will have no value stated for gifts of real estate interests.
+Receipts issued by the University will have no value stated for gifts of real estate interests.
 The receipt will describe the property and the date of the gift.

 Support